Why should fun and learning stop during Summer?

 Other Important Information

 Families need to pack a lunch for their child.
-A snack will be given by the GRPC the second half of the camp day.
 This is a drop-off program; lessons will change each class and will be held outdoors, except in the case of unusually inclement weather.

 * 1 week free!